 Talk About It

-Consider talking to a friend, close family member, pastor, or counselor about how you’re feeling.
+While you're waiting for adoption, consider talking to a friend, close family member, pastor, or counselor about how you’re feeling.
 The truth is, holding it all inside will just make you feel worse.
 Talk to someone who’s able to offer encouragement and be compassionate.
 Sometimes, just talking about what you’re going through will raise your spirits so that you can join in on holiday activities.
 Many people feel as if the weight of the world has been lifted from their shoulders after confiding in someone.

 Try doing a little something for yourself if you’re feeling sad during the holidays.
 It might be a yoga class after work, a massage, or a nice relaxing warm bath.
 Taking some time for yourself to relax and unwind will make you better equipped to deal with the hectic holiday season.
 Self-care is mentioned in the media a lot lately, and for good reason: it does wonders to improve your attitude and mood!
 All of us need (and deserve) a break to regroup from time to time.

 Often, helping others will lift your spirits.
 There are many ways you can give back, so we suggest choosing something that feels right to you.
 You might donate toys or gifts to a family in need, volunteer at a homeless shelter, or just do something nice for a friend, co-worker, family member, or even a stranger.
 The knowledge that you’re helping someone in need will give you an incredible feeling inside.